utopia-rise/godot-kotlin-native/README.md

 **TODO:** replace this README once the rework is ready to be merged!

+---
+**Important**

+Development will start here after the second Maintainers meeting in week 13

+---

 # Merge Development branch
 This is the Development Branch for the merge of our binding with the one from @raniejade at https://github.com/raniejade/godot-kotlin